-Trainee Name: Date: Using your matrix, answer the following questions for this problem: What did you learn from this problem Describe the Core Competencies that n?
-Use specific examples and refer to the cells in the matrix. at you developed during this exercise.
-Police Training Officer comments:
+Trainee Name: Date: Using your matrix, answer the following questions for thi is problem: What did you learn from this problem?
+Use specific expectation Describe the Core Competencies that you developed Police Training Officer comments:

 2. Did you initially formulate assumptions (ideas) that you later realized would not work?
 Explain.
-Cou these assumptions be transferred to another problem?
+Coul these assumptions be transferred to another problem?
 Where?
 Police Training Officer comments: 3.
 Identify important information or skills that you acquired during this problem-solving exercise.
-Expla why you chose these (i.e., identify laws, contacts or behaviors that you will use again).
+Explain why you chose these (i.e., identify laws, contacts or behaviors that you will use again).